bernardphp/BernardBundle/README.md

 # .. previous content of app/config/config.yml
 bernard:
     driver: file # you can choose predis, phpredis, file, doctrine, sqs etc.
-    serializer: simple # this is the default and it is optional.
-Other values are symfony or jms
 ```

 Great!
 You are now ready to use this diddy.
 Go and read the rest of the documentation on Bernard at [bernardphp.com](http://bernardphp.com/).